 - Name Protection.
-Early incorporation helps to seal and protect your company name.
+Early incorporation helps to secure and protect your company name.
 After incorporation, you can protect the business name further by registering it as a trademark.

 - Legal Agreements.
 Many types of legal agreements (such as a commercial lease for office space) can only be signed by a properly established business entity.

 - Intellectual Property Ownership.
 You can avoid future disputes about ownership of assets or intellectual property through timely incorporation.
-Otherwise, your prior employers or colleagues may be able to assert claims against you.
+Otherwise, your former employers or colleagues may be able to assert claims against you.